neos/neos-development-collection/.github/ISSUE_TEMPLATE.md

 ### Affected Versions

 <!--
-If you want to be a super-hero, try to find out the olded supported version affected by the bug you describe.
+If you want to be a super-hero, try to find out the oldest supported version affected by the bug you describe.
 Thanks!
 -->